paukes/gc_covid19_data/README.md

 Canadian Cases of COVID-19
 ==========================

-**Update:** A colleague just forwarded me an excellent group that is already doing this, and have developed some great RShiny apps to visualize the data.
-You can find it here:
+**Update:** The Public Health Agency of Canada now has updated their site to include accessible data
+(<a href="https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html" class="uri">https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html</a>),
+as well as some additional graphs.
+Further, there is an excellent group that has developed a great open and informative interface, which can be accessed here:
-<a href="https://art-bd.shinyapps.io/covid19canada/" class="uri">https://art-bd.shinyapps.io/covid19canada/</a>
+<a href="https://art-bd.shinyapps.io/covid19canada/" class="uri">https://art-bd.shinyapps.io/covid19canada/</a>.

-.
-I would highly recommend this site as it contains more detailed and up-to-date information.
-I’ll still continue to add data whenever I have a chance, but do check out that website as they supply open-sourced data as well.
+As these resources are easily accesible, I won’t be updating this Repo and suggest heading to those websites instead.
+Stay safe!

 *Previous Post:*